This article highlights a lot of the fantastic things to do in Cambria, California.

 In here, I have made my best effort to show you the best things to do in Cambria (and the best things to see and eat in town.
 Plus, I have added a bonus.
-There are more ideas on what attraction and towns to visit in the vicinity.
+There are more ideas on what attractions and towns to visit in the vicinity.

 Walk the Moonstone Beach Boardwalk (for awesome views)

 If your time in Cambria is limited, I recommend heading to Moonstone Beach and walking a section of its boardwalk.
 This is the main Cambria beach.

 But, if you have time in your hands, walk the entire 1.5-mile path.
 You will find multiple entry points along Moonstone Beach Drive.
-If you want to do the entire thing, park close to the Moonstone Beach Park (sometimes known as Santa Rosa Creek Beach) and start walking.
+If you want to do the entire thing, park close to Moonstone Beach Park (sometimes known as Santa Rosa Creek Beach) and start walking.

 This is the place to go if you want to have a beach to yourself.
 You can get crazy playing with the wild waves, spying birds nesting on the bluffs, and trying to find moonstones.
 The crisp and clean air caresses your face while you take a look at the candy-colored cottages lining the beach.